Updated: 3 days ago

 Through nothing more than sheer good fortune, I was born and raised in Washington State.
 Each time I'm asked where I'm from, I can't help but feel my heart swell with radiant pride when I answer that I'm a native Washingtonian.
 It may come as no surprise, but in my admittedly biased opinion, this corner of the country is the most sublime and enchanted place in which to live, recreate, explore, breathe and simply exist.

 With regard to climate, topography, flora and geology, Washington State is a place of surprising contrasts.
 Largely divided down the center by the Cascade Mountain Range running north-south, the western half of the state is the cooler, greener side with ample stocks of evergreen trees, rain forests, lush temperate-zone vegetation and round-the-calendar precipitation, giving Seattle its widely-recognized reputation for being the rainiest city in the country.
 With proximity to the Pacific Ocean and the omnipresence of large saltwater inlets like Puget Sound, the region is constantly bathed in a moderating supply of marine air.
 The eastern half of the state is starkly different.
 It is mostly dry and arid and desert-like and filled with geological curiosities formed over the eons by volcanic and Ice Age-related flood events.
 The northeast corner of the state returns to forested hills of ponderosa pine on an eastward ascent into the Rocky Mountains.
 Washington is the only state in the lower 48 where you can drive from the ocean to the Rockies without leaving its borders.
-The southeast corner of the state is also forested and green and is dominated by the northern reaches of the Blue Mountain range.
+The southeast corner of the state is also forested and green and is dominated by the Blue Mountain range.
 With so much terrestrial diversity, it offers its visitors a unique opportunity to sample so many different climates and landscapes, all within a few hours' drive of one another.

 In this posting, I'll share some of my favorite places in the state to visit and experience, but with a slightly different twist: best places to visit and experience by county.
 For some counties, I could not choose just one best recommendation, so I will feature top picks instead.
 I tried to focus on attractions and places that you can visit, for the most part, year-round, instead of special events and festivals that might make timing trickier when planning travel.
 There are hundreds of amazing and compelling attractions throughout the state, many of which I will not be able to feature in a single article, so please keep that in mind if I miss one that you were hoping to see.
 If you have a great recommendation that I did not cover in this article, please let me know about it in the comments.